jinahporter/project2/README.md

 ### Team Members: Alex Riner, Emeka Obianyor, Jinah Porter, Pankaj Tahiliani

 ### Description of the Project
-Discovering YouTube Trends in United States, Canada, Brazil and Mexico
+Create an interactive webpage that allows our user to parse and visualize a data set of trending YouTube videos in United States, Canada, Brazil and Mexico.
+Data sourced from Kaggle.

 ### Requirements:
 1) Included: Python Flask RESTful API, HTML/CSS, JavaScript and PostgreSQL